+AP Biolog gy

-AP Biology Biology
+Biology

-Grades 9 Year 6 periods/cycle 1 credit 3100 (AP) 3110 (H) 3111 (X) 3112 (A) BI
+Grade 9 Yea ar 1 credit

+3100 (AP) 3110 (H) 3111 (X) 3112 (A) BI

 Biology at the AP level prepares students for success on the Advanced Placement (AP) Biology examination.
 The pace of the AP course requires strong motivation along with strong work and study habits.
-Students enrolled in the AP level will read a college text which will examine more content and address more detail than that covered in the H level course.
+Students enrolled in the AP level will read a college text which will examine more content and address more detail than that covered in the (H) level course.